cweagans/composer-patches/docs/getting-started/system-requirements.md

 ## Patchers

-Most of the patchers that are supported don't change much, but there are a couple version-related items to keep in mind:
+The core plugin used to use multiple tools to try to apply a patch.
+Unfortunately, that led to a lot of unpredictable behavior across various environments.
+Now, the core plugin _only_ relies on Git.
+As long as you have a relatively recent version of Git, things should work.

-* **General**: If you're using a particular program for applying patches, it would be great if it was a version that was released in the last few years.
-As a rule of thumb, if the version of whatever software is older than what is distributed with the current Debian "stable" release, we probably won't be able to do much with it.
+If your Git is older than what is distributed with the current Debian "stable" release, we probably won't be able to do much with it.
-* **GNU Patch**: Version 2.7 added support for most features of the `diff --git` format and is required for any patches that rename/copy files, change permissions, or include symlinks.
-Future versions of Composer Patches may consider lesser versions to be unusable.